74Thirsty/bootstrapper/README.md

 ---

 ## 📄 License

+This project is distributed under a [custom license](LICENSE).
-MIT License.
-Use freely, hack ruthlessly, share improvements.
+Use freely, hack ruthlessly, share improvements — but ownership remains with the author.